orkhankhf/gumush.az_2016/README.md

-# gumush.az was published on April 2016
+# Gumush.az was published on April 2016